wangboya/dell_pid_fan_control/README.md

 Data being logged:

-PID, P, I, D, Derivative, Integral, Error, MaxCPUtemp, Fan(%), prior-fanspeed
+PID, P, I, D, Derivative, Integral, Error, MaxCPUtemp, Fan(%), prior fanspeed

 ## Monitoring

 I use [healthchecks.io](http://healthchecks.io) to monitor if the script is running.
 The script calls a particular URL to tell healthchecks.io that it's still alive.
 If healthchecks.io doesn't get refreshed in a predetermined amount of time, a notification is sent.

 Every once in a while healthchecks.io gets triggered and I can see in journalctl that a line or 2 (based on timestamp) are missing, but it always comes back.
 I've not been able to determine the root cause.
-It could have to do with other SNMP calls that are made by telegraf that does data collection from grafana.
+It could have to do with other SNMP calls that are made by telegraf that does data collection for grafana.